 Team members from other continents are eligible as well, as long as the investigation focuses on an aspect of how Asian victims of forced labour are exploited in Europe.

 The Modern Slavery Unveiled grant programme will distribute in total €320,000 over 4 application rounds.

 The total available amount to be distributed per call will be €80,000.

 Modern Slavery Unveiled will have in total 4 application rounds, with an average interval of 6 months.

-The first application deadline was 18 March 2021.
+The first and second application deadlines were 18 March and 16 September 2021.